- Where is your school located?

 KIS offers a wide variety of extra-curricular activities ensuring that students develop into well-rounded individuals.
 See our clubs and activities page for further details.

-Students use the public transportation system or are dropped off by parents.
+No, we do not.
+Students use the public transportation systems, or are dropped off by parents.

 What are the school hours?